percona/pmm-doc/docs/how-to/upgrade.md

 ## Updating a Server

 !!! caution alert alert-warning "Caution"
     While upgrading PMM to version 2.32.0, it fails.
-The issue persists on all the versions prior to 2.32.0.
-It has been fixed for PMM 2.33.0.
+This issue has been resolved for PMM version 2.33.0.
+However, the issue persists on all the versions prior to 2.33.0.

     **Solution**